Trailer Park Boys: The Movie: Plot

 Lahey conspires to have the boys evicted by falsely reporting to his ex-wife Barb that Ricky, Julian, and Bubbles' lot fees are three months behind.
-To pay the "missing" back rent and avoid eviction the boys decide to do the Big Dirty at the movie theatre but attract unwanted attention when Cory & Trevor accidentally pull a fire-alarm.
+To pay the "missing" back rent and avoid eviction the boys decide to do the Big Dirty at the movie theatre but attract unwanted attention when Cory and Trevor accidentally pull a fire-alarm.
 Despite the attention the boys are able to escape with the change in Ricky's trunk.

 At Ricky and Lucy's wedding, Sonny confronts them both with a handgun and shoots at Ricky's car, causing the money to fall out through the bullet holes in the trunk.
 Police officers George Green and Ted Johnston arrest Wanda for outstanding arrest warrants and she subsequently reports Sonny's firearm usage to the police.
 Lahey sees the money falling out of the car and reports their theft before chasing them with the police.
 Lahey and Randy flip their car and the cops crash into Ricky's car, causing the money to fly out.

-In court, Ricky argues the photographic evidence only shows Cory & Trevor and that the only evidence of his, Julian and Bubbles' involvement is Lahey's testimony.
+In court, Ricky argues the photographic evidence only shows Cory and Trevor and that the only evidence of his, Julian and Bubbles' involvement is Lahey's testimony.
 Ricky then demands Lahey use a breathalyzer to see if Lahey is drunk or not to determine whether he is a credible witness.
 Lahey is revealed to be drunk and the boys are declared innocent by the judge who also orders the change returned to them since there is no proof it came from criminal activity.

 A victorious Ricky tells off Lahey, but this causes the judge to threaten to charge Ricky with contempt of court and to sentence him to a week in jail.
 Realizing this means he would be sent to jail in time to play in the street hockey tournament, Ricky gets permission to go to jail for a week from Lucy and Trinity before swearing at the judge, Lahey and Randy.
 Ricky is sentenced to a week in jail for contempt of court.
 Ricky's team faces Donny's team in the finals and wins due to a key save by Ricky while Cory and Trevor gain the prisoners' respect after "pantsing" Donny in front of everyone.

-Ricky, Trinity and Lucy go on to live as a happy family; Bubbles builds a new shed and performs his "Super Cats Catshow"; Julian reunites with Wanda after she finishes her prison sentence; Cory & Trevor drive their snowmobile together; Lahey and Randy continue to supervise the park; J-Roc and Tyrone perform rap shows; and Ray drinks and rolls around in his wheelchair.
+Ricky, Trinity and Lucy go on to live as a happy family; Bubbles builds a new shed and performs his "Super Cats Catshow"; Julian reunites with Wanda after she finishes her prison sentence; Cory and Trevor drive their snowmobile together; Lahey and Randy continue to supervise the park; J-Roc and Tyrone perform rap shows; and Ray drinks and rolls around in his wheelchair.

 Cast

 Reception

 Trailer Park Boys: The Movie has received mixed to positive reviews.
-The movie holds a 55% rating, based on 22 critics' reviews, on Rotten Tomatoes.